Developer Day Scotland 2 – Call for Speakers Open

 Developer Day Scotland 2

-Get Ready for Developer Day Scotland 2 on the 2nd May 2009 Scotland’s annual community developer conference, Developer Day Scotland 2009, is returning on the 2nd May 2009.
+Scotland’s annual community developer conference, Developer Day Scotland 2009, is returning on the 2nd May 2009.
 Show your support by displaying a badge on your blog or web site.

 If you would like to take part and submit a session we will be opening the call for speakers later this month.
 We will accept any one-hour session that would be of interest to the developer community in Scotland on any subject and on any technology.
 When the call for speakers closes we will open it up to the community to vote for the sessions they most want to see.